NathanDev/Frieze-Calculator/README.md

 Instructions for installing and running

-1, Create a file on your desktop.
+1, Create a file on your desktop. <br>
-2. Dowloand from the green button above on the github page, the files into the folder you have created.
+2. Dowloand from the green button above on the github page, the files into the folder you have created. <br>
-3. open th index.html file into a web browser.
+3. open th index.html file into a web browser. <br>

 Appreciate the opportunity moving forward for the role.